| |

 These feel like the perfect middle ground of not too thick and not too thin with their total 10mm stack height.
 This includes a 4mm Vibram outsole that is both durable and flexible.
 I opted for the size US6/6.5, which is their smallest size (it’s similar sizing to my EU37 sandals from other brands).

-Sambas the Bambas Freya
+Sambas the Bambas Vegan Freya

 Vegan Leather and Fabric uppers | Price: €119 | Discount Code: KELLY for 5% off | Sizes: EU36 – 44 | Stack height: 10mm

-Sambas the Bambas Freya sandals like Birkenstocks
+Sambas the Bambas Freya sandals

 The midsole includes about 4mm of coconut fiber for light cushioning, and the cork insole feels smooth underfoot without being slippery.